Frequently Asked Questions

 All financial aid (except work-study) transfers.
 In other words, students receive the same financial aid, including Lasell grants, federal and state aid, they would have received, had they been on campus full time.
 The only exception is for summer programs, where financial aid is not available.

 What about airfare and other additional costs? (back to top)

-Students are responsible for application fees, program deposits, airfare, costs associated with passports and visas, additional insurance that programs might require and other incidental expenses.
-For more information regarding these additional expenses, please contact email@example.com.
+Students are responsible for application fees, housing deposits, airfare, costs associated with passports and visas, additional insurance that programs might require and other incidental expenses.
+For more information regarding additional expenses for a particular program, please contact email@example.com.